eralpkaraduman/card-quest/article/article.md

 There are several ways to share react-native code to web, some of which would be;

-## Option 1: Use Expo.
+## Option 1: Use Expo
 It has a web target already.
 [Expo](https://docs.expo.dev/workflow/web/) is a framework and a platform for universal React applications.
 It is a set of tools and services built around React Native and native platforms.
 If you want to get started quick, wouldn't need fine control, and ok with web app behaving like a mobile app, this is the way to go.

-## Option 2: Monorepo with shared components module.
+## Option 2: Monorepo with shared components module
 This is the most popular approach, you put web app and react-native app projects into a monorepo.
 Develop shared react-native code in a module in monorepo.
 Render shared code in web project through react-native-web.
 Quite solid approach, hoWever the downside is that you need be aware that shared code are in a npm module, working on it effectively would require you to set up symlinks etc.

 There are many ways to set up monorepos, take a look at [monorepo.tools](https://monorepo.tools/) for tools and ideas.
 Here's how I did it;